 Only a few minutes ago, President Obama signed 23 executive orders to help gun violence, including increasing access to mental healthcare.
 In essence, the President is calling for universal background checks on anyone buying guns, a restore on a repealed ban on “military style assault weapons,” a campaign on gun safety, and much more.
 I’ve seen a few tweets from people saying that it’s going to happen no matter what is put in place.
 Does that mean we should stand by and watch this happen time and time again?

 Also, she mentioned in the post that guns don’t kill people, people kill people.
-I totally agree with that to some extent.
+I agree with that to some extent.
 But don’t you think that guns greatly enhance the extent to which people can be killed?
-On the same day of the Newton tragedy, a man in China entered a school and attacked 22 people with a knife.
+On the same day of the Newtown tragedy, a man in China entered a school and attacked 22 people with a knife.
 None of them were killed.

 Again, the main point that I’m trying to make is: I’m liberal and I do not think that guns should be illegal.
 But no one is trying to do that.
 Should guns be regulated more strictly than they have in the past?
 Absolutely.
 Should we just stand by and say, “there’s nothing that can be done.
 These people will get it anyway they can”?
 Absolutely not.
 Standing by and allowing it to happen again without making any sort of movement towards a better and safer future for our children is one of the worst things that can be done.